MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/spatial-mapping-in-unity.md

 # Spatial mapping in Unity

-[spatial mapping](../../design/spatial-mapping.md) lets you retrieve triangle meshes that represent the surfaces in the world around a HoloLens device.
+[Spatial mapping](../../design/spatial-mapping.md) lets you retrieve triangle meshes that represent the surfaces in the world around a HoloLens device.
 You can use surface data for placement, occlusion, and room analysis to give your Unity projects an extra dose of immersion.

 Unity includes full support for spatial mapping, which is exposed to developers in the following ways:

 1. Spatial mapping components available in the MixedRealityToolkit, which provide a convenient and rapid path for getting started with spatial mapping
 2. Lower-level spatial mapping APIs, which provide full control and enable more sophisticated application-specific customization

-To use spatial mapping in your app, the spatialPerception capability needs to be set in your AppxManifest.
+To use spatial mapping in your app, the SpatialPerception capability needs to be set in your AppxManifest.

 ## Device support